FernandoFH/FernandoFH/README.md

 - ✍🏻 Writing in Medium and Dev.to
 - 🗣  Sharing tech stuff in Twitter
-- 🚧 Indie VideoGeme Dev in process
+- 🚧 Indie VideoGame Dev in process

 - 📝 See my [Curriculum Vitae]() to get more info.